OrMullerHahitti/OrMullerHahitti/README.md

 # Hi there, I'm Or Muller 👋

 ## About Me
-I'm a passionate developer with a keen interest in algorithmic development, machine learning, and open source projects.
+I'm a passionate developer with a keen interest in algorithmic development, machine learning,IOT, and open source projects.
 I love to solve complex problems and contribute to the developer community.

 ## Skills
-- **Languages:**  Python, Java,JavaScript
+- **Languages:**  Python, Java
-- **Frameworks:** FastAPI, LangChain, NumpPy, pandas,
+- **Frameworks:** FastAPI, LangChain, NumpPy, pandas and much more
 - **Tools:** Git, Docker
 - **Databases:** MySQL, PostgreSQL, MongoDB
+- highly skilled in developing simulation domain for various algorithms, espicially distributed ones (see Belief_Propagation_simulator)

 ## Projects
 ### [Belief Propagation Simulator](https://github.com/OrMullerHahitti/Belief-Propagation-Simulator)